LiliaFramework/Lilia/documentation/docs/definitions/command.md

 * `Icon` (string) – 16×16 icon path.

 * `TargetClass` (string) – Limit the command to a specific entity class when using the Admin Stick.

+Custom categories and subcategories can be added through the Administration module using `addAdminStickCategory(key, data)` and `addAdminStickSubCategory(category, key, data)`.

 **Example Usage:**